huggingface/blog/image-search-datasets.md

 - load images into the new `Image` feature type
 - 'save' our work using `push_to_hub` and use this to move data between machines/sessions
-- create a `faiss` index for images that we can use to retrieve images from a text (or image) input
+- create a `faiss` index for images that we can use to retrieve images from a text (or image) input.